stloyd/flow/README.md

 ### Questions?

-If you have any questions about contributing, please feel free to reach out to us.
+If you have any questions about contributing, please don't hesitate to contact us.
 We're more than happy to provide guidance and support.

 Join us in shaping the future of data processing in PHP — every contribution, big or small, makes a significant difference!